skip navigation links

 • Say It With Symbols

-Created by a Massachusetts mom of a child who is non-verbal, this site sells low tech communication aids, visual supports, cards and gifts featuring picture symbols that support children and adults with communication disorders and autism.
+Created by a Massachusetts mom of a child with complex communication needs, this site sells low tech communication aids, visual supports, cards and gifts featuring picture symbols that support children and adults with communication disorders and autism.
 It also has a Free Stuff page of links to free symbols, PECs, boards, stories and more.